 In Syria, the security situation is hazardous.
-It is advised to avoid traveling to Syria.
-Travel is unsafe due to armed conflict, terrorism, and civil unrest.
-There is an extreme risk to personal safety and security because no part of Syria is considered safe from violence.
-The likelihood of death or serious injury has increased dramatically as a result of widespread military operations employing chemical warfare, artillery, and aerial bombardment.
-Given the high number of people killed or injured by ongoing attacks throughout Syria, especially major cities, terrorists are quite likely to attempt attacks there.
+Avoid travel due to armed conflict, terrorism, and civil unrest.
+No part of Syria is safe from violence, creating an extreme risk to personal safety.
+Military operations use chemical warfare, artillery, and aerial bombardment.
+The risk of death or serious injury has increased dramatically.
+Many people have been killed or injured by ongoing attacks, especially in major cities.
+Terrorist attacks are likely in these areas.

-allies toppled the al-Assad Government and took power.
-A transition government has been established, but the rebel groups that toppled al-Assad are not united.
-The security situation in Syria remains extremely dangerous.
+In December 2024, rebel forces from the Hayat Tahrir al-Sham (HTS) militant group and its allies toppled the al-Assad Government and seized power.
+A transitional government has been established, but the rebel groups remain divided, further destabilizing the country.
+The security situation in Syria is extremely dangerous.

-Terrorist attacks in Syria, particularly by groups like Daesh (formerly ISIS/ISIL), continue to cause significant harm, especially in northeastern regions.
-These attacks often target civilians in public areas such as transport hubs, markets, religious sites, and hotels, as well as strategic locations like military facilities, government buildings, and oil facilities.
-Attacks are more likely to occur around national holidays and religious observances, thus travelers are encouraged to be extra cautious during these periods.
+Terrorist attacks in Syria continue, especially by groups like Daesh (formerly ISIS/ISIL).
+These attacks cause significant harm, particularly in northeastern regions.
+Civilians are often targeted in public places, such as transportation hubs, markets, religious sites, and hotels.
+Strategic locations, such as military facilities, government buildings, and oil facilities, are also targeted.
+Attacks are more likely around national holidays and religious observances.
+Travelers should be extra cautious during these periods.

-Terrorist groups operating in Syria frequently use kidnapping as a tactic, specifically targeting tourists, humanitarian aid workers, journalists, and business travelers.
+Terrorist groups in Syria kidnap tourists, humanitarian aid workers, journalists, and business travelers.

-The U.S. government cannot provide any emergency services to U.S. citizens in Syria.
-U.S. citizens seeking consular services should attempt to leave the country and contact a U.S. embassy or consulate in a neighboring country as soon as possible and safely.
+The U.S. government cannot provide emergency services to U.S. citizens in Syria.
+Those seeking consular services are advised to leave the country as soon as possible.
+They should contact a U.S. embassy or consulate in a neighboring country once safe.

-Long-standing conflict with neighboring states and porous borders has created a complex and unpredictable security environment.
-Torture and extrajudicial executions have been reported in the filthy government detention facilities, where detainees have been subjected to harsh, inhuman, and degrading treatment.
+Long-standing conflict with neighboring states and porous borders have created a complex and unpredictable security environment.
+Torture and extrajudicial executions have been reported in government detention facilities.
+Detainees have been subjected to harsh, inhuman, and degrading treatment in filthy conditions.